 You must either complete a 200-yard continuous surface swim at your pace with any style(s) or a 300-yard swim with mask, snorkel and fins.
-If you aren’t the best swimmer, relax we are here to help you refine your strokes or help you snorkel more proficiently!
+If you aren’t the best swimmer, relax.
+We are here to help you refine your strokes or help you snorkel more proficiently!
 When floating/treading water, you must demonstrate that they can comfortably maintain yourself in water too deep in which to stand by completing a 10-minute swim/float without using any swim aids.
-This is a lot easier then it sounds and we can instruct you in methods to help you with this.
+This is a lot easier than it sounds and we can instruct you in methods to help you with this.

 4) Confined Water Dives

 Confined water dives is a general term that refers to training in either a swimming pool or in a reasonable open water environment.
 “Confined ‘open-water’” is an open water site that offers swimming pool-like conditions with respect to clarity, calmness, and depth.
-During your confined water dives, you will“ learn all of the necessary skills to safely and effectively Scuba Dive.
+During your confined water dives, you will learn all (and more) of the necessary skills to safely and effectively Scuba Dive.